-All admitted freshmen with an old SAT score less than 500 in critical reading, new SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
-A reading placement test score below 251 in NEXT generation or 80 in Classic will require a student to enroll in and complete REED 102 .
+All admitted freshmen with a SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
+A reading placement test score below 251 in NEXT generation will require a student to enroll in and complete REED 102 .
 Unless exempt, all transfer students with fewer than 30 credits are required to take the reading placement test.

 Placement Testing for Entering Students

 All entering freshmen, as well as transferring students, are required to demonstrate competence in basic skills of reading and mathematics.
 Foreign language placement testing is required for placement into some French, German or Spanish classes.

 Mathematics: TU requires all entering freshmen and most transfer students to take the online ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to ensure the best chance of success in an appropriate mathematics course.

 Students with college level mathematics course credit (AP or transfer coursework) may be exempt from taking the mathematics placement test:

 - If a chosen major has no specific mathematics requirement and the AP/transferred college level mathematics coursework satisfies Core 3 of TU's Core Curriculum, the student is exempt from taking ALEKS.

 - If a chosen major requires only MATH 231 or MATH 237 and the AP/transferred college level mathematics coursework satisfies Core 3 of TU's Core Curriculum, the student is exempt from ALEKS.